qiskit-community/qiskit-experiments/.github/PULL_REQUEST_TEMPLATE.md

 > **Please delete all content in this template** before merging and keep the
 > description updated if the PR changes.
 >
-> Please keep the description concise and focused on the changes to the content.
+> Please keep the description concise and focused on the changes to the repository.
 > Secondary discussions, such as intermediate testing and bug statuses that do
 > not affect the final PR, should be in the PR comments.

-*## PR checklist (delete when all criteria are met)
+### PR checklist (delete when all criteria are met)

+- [ ] I have referenced any relevant issue addressed by this change.
 - [ ] I have read the contributing guide `CONTRIBUTING.md`.
 - [ ] I have added the tests to cover my changes.
 - [ ] I have updated the documentation accordingly.